HesselM/rpicross_notes/04-xc-setup.md

     XCS~$ sudo ln -s /home/pi/rpi/tools/arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf/bin/arm-linux-gnueabihf-ranlib /usr/bin/arm-linux-gnueabihf-ranlib
     ```

-1. Clean up unneeded branches in the tools-directory to save space.
+1. To save space, unneeded folders from the tools-directory can be deleted.
     ```
     XCS~$ rm -rf /home/pi/rpi/tools/arm-bcm2708/arm-bcm2708*
     ```

-## Note on base-directory

-This guide assumes `/home/pi/` to be the `~/` home dir.
-If you have a different directory, make sure you update the `/home/pi` to the proper path.
-Note that setting it to `~/` will not work.

-## Setting up `rootfs`

-The crosscompiler requires access to (`/usr` and `/lib`) RPi-binairies and libraries to link properly.
-Therefore we need to create a local copy of the RPi-filesystem in the VM: `rootfs`.

-1. Shutdown RPi, disconnect the power supply and remove SDCard.
-    > As the inital setup might take a while, the initial setup copies data from the SDCard.
-Future synchronisation actions will do the syncing via SSH.
-1. Connect and mount SDCard with the VM.
+1. Install the repo of this guide.
+It contains several scripts and examples to ease the cross-compilation steps.
     ```
+    XCS~$ cd ~/
+    XCS~$ git clone https://github.com/HesselM/rpicross_notes.git --depth=1
+    ```

+1. Allow scripts to be executed
+    ```
+    XCS~$ chmod +x ~/rpicross_notes/scripts/*
+    ```

+## SDCard backup

+Errors and mistakes may occur and happen during syncing, cross-compilation or installation, resulting in faulty libraries or libraries installed in wrong locations.
+To save a lot of (re)installation time, these steps show how to backup or reinitiate the SDCard.

+1. Shutdown the RPi and connect SDCard to the XCS
+    ```
     XCS~$ lsblk
+      NAME                        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT sda                           8:0    0   25G  0 disk
+      ├─sda1                        8:1    0  487M  0 part /boot
+      ├─sda2                        8:2    0    1K  0 part
+      └─sda5                        8:5    0 24.5G  0 part
+        ├─XCS--rpizero--vg-root   252:0    0 20.5G  0 lvm  /
+        └─XCS--rpizero--vg-swap_1 252:1    0    4G  0 lvm  [SWAP]
+      sdb                           8:16   1  7.3G  0 disk       <=== Our RPi SDCard!
+      ├─sdb1                        8:17   1   63M  0 part
+      └─sdb2                        8:18   1  7.3G  0 part
+      sr0                          11:0    1 55.7M  0 rom
+    ```

+1. Create a (compressed) backup
+    ```
+    XCS~$ sudo dd bs=4M if=/dev/sdb | gzip > /home/pi/rpi/img/rpi_backup.img.gz
+    ```
+    > Depending on de SDCard size, this might take several minutes.

+1. To restore a backup, use:
+    ```
+    XCS~$ gzip -dc /home/pi/rpi/img/rpi_backup.img.gz | sudo dd bs=4M of=/dev/sdb
+    ```
+    > Depending on de SDCard size, this might take several minutes.

+## Setup rootfs

+The cross-compiler requires access to (`/usr` and `/lib`) RPi-binaries, headers and libraries to link properly.
+Therefore we need to create a local copy of the RPi-filesystem in the XCS: "rootfs".

+For the initial setup of "rootfs" it is advised to use the SDCard as this will save a lot of time.
+Future syncs will be done via scripts utilising the SSH setup.

+1. Connect and mount the largest partition of the SDCard.
+    ```
+    XCS~$ lsblk
       ...
     XCS~$ sudo mount /dev/sdb2 /home/pi/rpi/mnt
     ```

-1. Create the `rootfs` location
+1. Create the "rootfs" location
     ```
     XCS~$ mkdir -p ~/rpi/rootfs
     ```

-1. Copy libraries from SDCard and unmount
+1. Copy libraries from SDCard
     ```
     XCS~$ rsync -auHWv /home/pi/rpi/mnt/lib /home/pi/rpi/rootfs/
     XCS~$ rsync -auHWv /home/pi/rpi/mnt/usr /home/pi/rpi/rootfs/
     ```

- 1. OPTIONAL (requires [SDCard backup/reset](#sdcard-backupreset)): create `rootfs` from backup
+ 1. OPTIONAL (requires [SDCard backup](#sdcard-backup)): create "rootfs" from backup:
     ```
     XCS~$ gzip -dc /home/pi/rpi/img/rpi_backup.img.gz > /home/pi/rpi/img/rpi_backup.img
     XCS~$ fdisk -l /home/pi/rpi/img/rpi_backup.img